- Water Partners and Water Reuse

 Water Reuse at RVSD

 The District uses recycled water for sewer cleaning, dust control and other activities, using disinfected-23 MPN quality water from the Central Marin Sanitation Agency (CMSA) Truck Fill Station.
 Using recycled water for various operational activities is environmentally responsible and sustainable in the long term.
 The volume of recycled water use equals the volume of potable water conserved.
 Conserving potable water makes more available for human uses of water for health and safety, and environmental uses of water for fish and wildlife habitat in the Lagunitas Creek and Russian River watersheds.
-The following graph shows Water Reuse achieved by RVSD since it began the program in August 2019.
+The following graph shows Water Reuse achieved by RVSD as it began the program in August 2019 - March 2021.
+Ongoing water reuse averages over 30,000 gallons per month and is reported each month in our monthly metrics reports found in the Board Agenda Packet, as well as our annual metrics report on the Studies and Reports webpage.